Discover Financial: Business developments

 HSBC has issued Discover-branded credit cards processed through the Discover Network since its acquisition of card issuer Metris in late 2005.
 Metris had originally signed an agreement with Discover in September 2005, three months prior to the HSBC acquisition.

-In 2006, Discover Network united with Visa, MasterCard, American Express, and JCB to form the Payment Card Industry (PCI) Security Standards Council, which helps to manage the ongoing payment account security throughout the transaction process.
-In this same year, DFS also launched the Discover Business Card, offering a single payment solution for small business owners.
-On July 14, 2006, DFS and First Data Corp., a global leader in electronic commerce and payment services, announced that First Data would offer Discover Network card services to small- and mid-sized merchants.
+In 2006, Discover Network united with Visa, MasterCard, American Express, and JCB to form the Payment Card Industry (PCI) Security Standards Council, which helps to manage account security throughout the transaction process.
+Also in 2006, DFS also launched the Discover Business Card, offering a single payment solution for small business owners.
+In July 2006, DFS and First Data Corp. announced that First Data would offer Discover Network card services to small- and mid-sized merchants.

-On March 13, 2007, Discover Financial Services announced the Discover Motiva card, the credit card that gives cardmembers cash rewards for making six on-time monthly payments in a row.
-This card was the industry's first credit card to give cash rewards for good credit management.
+In March 2007, Discover Financial Services announced the Discover Motiva card, a card that offers cash rewards for making six on-time monthly payments in a row.
+The card was the industry's first credit card to give cash rewards for good credit management.
 Later in the year, DFS announced the Discover More card to replace the Discover Platinum card.
 The Discover More card was designed for consumers who use credit in many different categories and provided them with more ways to earn cash back on their purchases.

-Following the 2007–08 financial crisis, Discover received about $1.2 billion in bailout funds under the Troubled Asset Relief Program (TARP).
+Following the 2008 financial crisis, Discover received about $1.2 billion in bailout funds under the Troubled Asset Relief Program (TARP).
 The company announced in 2010 that it had received approval to pay back the funds.

-In 2009, Discover Financial Services introduced the Spend Analyzer tool, an innovative easy-to-use online tool that provides cardmembers with a visual representation of their Discover card purchases for the past 24 months.
+In 2009, Discover Financial Services introduced the Spend Analyzer tool, an online tool that provides cardmembers with a visual representation of their Discover card purchases for the past 24 months.

 In 2010, Discover Financial Services and Softcard announced a strategic partnership to build a mobile payment network that utilizes mobile phones to make point-of-sale purchases.

 In September 2012, Discover Financial Services was ordered to pay over $200 million in fines and customer reimbursements to settle accusations by U.S. federal regulators that it had engaged in deceptive telemarketing tactics.

-In 2012, Discover Financial Services announced a five year, $10 million commitment called Pathway to Financial Success to help bring financial education curriculum to public high schools across the U.S.
+In 2012, Discover Financial Services announced a five year, $10 million commitment called Pathway to Financial Success to help bring financial education curriculum to public high schools across the US.